CCPA vs. GDPR: Similarities and Differences Explained

 - Vital interests: When processing data is needed to protect someone’s life.

 - Public task: If data processing is required to perform a task in the public interest, with a clear basis in law.

 - Legitimate interests: When processing data is necessary for the organization’s legitimate interests, or that of a third party.
 This is the most open-ended lawful basis for processing data, and is worth exploring further.

-To comply with both the GDPR and CCPA, it’s important to consider the lawful bases for processing data while providing both opt-in and opt-out consent.
+To comply with both the CCPA and GDPR, it’s important to consider the lawful bases for processing data while providing opt-in and/or opt-out consent if and when necessary.